sleepy762/lucidloader/CONFIGURING.md

 Every entry in the config file will be a section of text that must contain the `name` and `path` keys OR `name` and `kerneldir` keys.
 Each entry is separated by an empty line.
 In addition, the first entry is considered as the default entry.

-The path specified in `path`, begins at the mount point of the EFI System Partition(ESP).
+The path specified in `path` and `kerneldir` begins at the mount point of the EFI System Partition(ESP).
 For instance, if it is mounted at `/boot`, then `/boot` is the root directory for the boot manager.
 You can find out where the ESP is mounted using `lsblk`.
 It is also worth noting that the delimiter between directories in UEFI is `\` and not `/`.
 Spaces are also allowed and don't need to be escaped.
 So an example path will look like this: `\EFI\Arch Linux\vmlinuz-linux`.

 Lines that start with `#` are treated as comments and will be ignored by the config parser.